Taylor Swift shakes off silence with high-profile groping trial

 Her typical strategy has been to write "a nasty song about the person," said Howard Bragman, the founder of Hollywood PR firm Fifteen Minutes.
 "So clearly, she wants to make a point and she believes she is in the right."

-"It's wildly unusual for someone of her caliber to go through with one of these lawsuits.
+"It's wildly unusual for someone of her calibre to go through with one of these lawsuits.
 Ninety-nine percent of the time they are settled," said Bragman.

 He said trials are unpredictable and can bring up questions over people's sex lives "and no celebrity wants to put themselves up for that kind of situation."